re-xyr/inkclip/webapp/README.md

 Write to Inkclip depends on the [WebHID API](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API) to send data to devices.
 As a consequence, it is only supported on Chromium-based browsers, which are the only browsers that support WebHID at this time.

 Write to Inkclip is a fully client-side application.
 It is built with [Svelte](https://svelte.dev), [shadcn-svelte](https://next.shadcn-svelte.com), [Vite](https://vite.dev), and [Tailwind CSS](https://tailwindcss.com).
 An instance of Write to Inkclip is hosted at https://inkclip.dayli.ly.

+## License

+The Write to Inkclip web application, namely all files under this directory, is provided under [GNU General Public License v3.0 or later (`GPL-3.0-or-later`)](LICENSE).